dmrokan/soyutnet-simulations/src/pi_controller/doc.rst

 firings of transitions :math:`t_{13}` and :math:`t_{23}` and tries to make their difference as minimum as possible.

-The sensed metric is the number of firings and the control input is the sleep function.
+The measured metric is the number of firings and the control input is the sleep function.
 It delays the branch's operation if it is going faster than the other branch.

 The advantage of using the number of firings of :math:`t_{i3}` as a measure instead